 No Language Barrier

-Around the world, 78% of countries require instructions for use for medical products sold to be translated into the native languages of their residents.
+Around the world, 78% of countries require instructions for the use of medical products sold to be translated into the native languages of their residents.

 MedTech companies serve both business and humanitarian functions, and translation services stand to bolster both.